Superman (Eminem song)

-"Superman" is a song by American rapper Eminem from his fourth studio album, The Eminem Show (2002), featuring guest vocals from Eminem's frequent collaborator, singer Dina Rae.
-Written by Eminem, Jeff Bass and Steve King, the song was released as the third single from The Eminem Show on January 14, 2003 in the United States only.
-It peaked at number 15 on the Billboard Hot 100 chart on the issue dated March 15, 2003 and received a Platinum certification by the Recording Industry Association of America (RIAA).
+"Superman" is a song by American rapper Eminem from his fourth studio album, The Eminem Show (2002), featuring guest vocals from his frequent collaborator, singer Dina Rae.
+Written by Eminem, Jeff Bass and Steve King, the song was released as the third single from The Eminem Show on January 21, 2003, in the United States only.
+It peaked at number 15 on the Billboard Hot 100 chart on the issue dated March 15, 2003, and received 2× Platinum certification by the Recording Industry Association of America (RIAA).

 Background

 "Superman" is about the rocky relationships and promiscuous nature of the girls Eminem has had in his life and how he plans to deal with it.
-In his 2008 autobiography, The Way I Am, Eminem revealed that the song is, to an extent, about his alleged relationship with American singer Mariah Carey.
+In his 2008 autobiography, The Way I Am, Eminem revealed that the song is, to an extent, about his alleged relationship with Mariah Carey.
 "Superman" is very similar to Eminem's song "Drug Ballad" and D12's song "Pimp Like Me".

-In a 2021 interview with Raaj Bundles of SideShowRaaj, Dina Rae would reveal that Carey sung the original hook for "Superman" before being replaced with herself, due to personal conflicts between Eminem and Carey.
+In a 2021 interview, Dina Rae revealed that Carey originally recorded the hook for "Superman."
+Unknown conflicts between Eminem and Carey caused Rae to replace Carey.
+Rae revealed that she heard and used Carey's reference when she recorded her parts.

 Critical reception

 Entertainment Weekly editor described "In the creepy-crawly, mesmerizing 'Superman', he depicts himself as both sexual predator and commitment-phobic single guy."
 HipHopDX named the production "the southern bounce", lyrics as dealing with groupies and called the chorus "cheesy".
-Steve Juon described: "'Superman' features Eminem playing with his flow in a stuttered cadence, but he's done the gimmick before and his beat on this one inspires only partial attention to his flow."
+Steve Juon described the song's rap style: "'Superman' features Eminem playing with his flow in a stuttered cadence, but he's done the gimmick before and his beat on this one inspires only partial attention to his flow."
 Rolling Stone concluded that his divorce fuels the slow Southern bounce of the hypermisogynist "Superman".